 Adobe Audition, available in French, monthly rate, for Mac and Windows

 Of course you can also choose to edit directly with an App in your smartphone….

 As your production goes on the Web, you will want to make sure that all video, photo and audio content is “royalty-free”.
 So either created by you or acquired legally.

 For example, Shutterstock (paid), Pixabay (free), Adobe Stock and others offer images and videos.
-Premiumbeat (charge) offer sounds and / or music …
+Premiumbeat (charge) offers sounds and/or music …